 When preparing for a big road trip around Ireland, it helps to know from someone that’s been there.
-Having recently completed 7 days in Southern Ireland, I meticulously kept track of all the random bits of information that I learned along the way that I knew would be immensely helpful for any traveller planning for their very own adventure.
+During my own trip around the country, I meticulously kept track of all the random bits of information that I learned along the way that I knew would be immensely helpful for any traveller planning for their very own adventure.

 Table of Contents